Science and society

 Because INED research studies directly address the major issues exercising the contemporary world, they play an important role in informing and clarifying the debates that animate society.
 In compliance with its official missions, INED ensures that everyone has access to research findings through a dynamic communications policy and in some cases direct communication and training of media professionals, and by sharing new information, analysis, animated charts, maps, and games, teaching material, and a wide range of other resources on the INED website and social media accounts.
 Our brief “Question of the Day” texts, for example, are directly designed to combat certain prejudices, unfounded assumptions, and fake news material.

 In fulfilling our mission to develop and diffuse the scientific method, INED is particularly attentive to young people.
 We regularly organize researcher talks for secondary education students.
 And since 2021, as part of our “Apprentice Researchers” program we have been hosting middle and high school students at the Institute as they carry out research projects with the help of our researchers.
 There is also the Fabstat project (Fabrique des Statistiques), which aims to develop young people’s familiarity and understanding of statistics and thereby to transmit a certain statistics culture by establishing a tool box for teachers that they can use to produce surveys with their students, from questionnaire design all the way to statistical analysis of the collected data.
-INED works to develop content related to existing school programmes and responsive to the needs of teachers and educational institutions, and to communicate regularly on the aids available to teachers and students at each school level.
+For students and their teachers, INED offers a website of educational resources that lists its content in relation to existing school programmes, by subject and level.